caroleolivier/caroleolivier.github.io/_posts/2017-11-09-containerised-application-deployment-solutions.md

 * [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk)
 <br/>I somehow missed this solution, one of my friends mentioned it to me.
 <br/>Elastic Beanstalk is a simple service to deploy and scale applications.
 I haven't looked into it yet but it looks like it supports Docker and it could a good candidate for my use case.
+However, I must admit I am not a big fan of Amazon documentation.

 #### IBM Bluemix